rinnakk/japanese-pretrained-models/README.md

 ## Update log

+* 2021/09/13 Added tips on using `position_ids` with `japanese-roberta-base`.
+Refer to [issue 3](https://github.com/rinnakk/japanese-pretrained-models/issues/3) for details.

 * 2021/08/26 **\[Important\]** Updated license from the MIT license to the Apache 2.0 license due to the use of the Wikipedia pre-processing code from [cl-tohoku/bert-japanese](https://github.com/cl-tohoku/bert-japanese).
-See [issue](https://github.com/rinnakk/japanese-pretrained-models/issues/1) for details.
+See [issue 1](https://github.com/rinnakk/japanese-pretrained-models/issues/1) for details.

 * 2021/08/23 Added Japanese Wikipedia to training corpora.
 Published code for training `rinna/japanese-gpt2-small`, `rinna/japanese-gpt2-xsmall`, and `rinna/japanese-roberta-base`.